 What is the amount of the fellowship?

-The fellowships provide a tax-free monthly allowance of approximately 2200 Euros.
-This allowance is subject to correction for inflation.
-Health insurance, insurance against accidents on the way from home to work and registration fee for the University are all covered by the Institute.
-The de Duve Institute will contribute, if needed, towards the expenses incurred from the travel to join the Institute.
+The fellowship provides a tax-free monthly allowance of approximately EUR 2200 net.
+The de Duve Institute covers insurance for accidents at work or on the way from home to work, and offers a partial reimbursement of travel expenses for commuting by public transport.
+The Institute can also contribute, if needed, towards the expenses incurred from the travel to join the Institute from abroad.

 Candidates, with help of the host lab head, are urged to apply to other fellowships, prior to and after being awarded a de Duve Institute fellowship.